 While both curly and flat-leaf parsley taste almost the same, the flatter leaves are generally considered to be the more flavorful of the two.
 They’re also easier to chop into a fine minced form for easy use in cooking.
 Curly-leaf parsley is often included whole on the dinner place as an edible garnish.

-Good Products For Growing Parsley:
+Good Products At Amazon For Growing Parsley:

 - Neem Bliss 100% Cold Pressed Neem Oil